Looking at buying a horn?

 Alexander 155 Bass Tuba

 The model 155 has remained relatively unchanged for over 60 years, which seems like a long time, until you realize the Alexander family has been producing musical instruments since the 1770s.
 This instrument is capable of producing a gorgeous German sound that projects well and is versatile enough for solo, chamber, and large ensemble works.
 Pitched halfway between a contrabass tuba and a euphonium, the bass tuba is considered more of a utility instrument.
-Dr. Baker uses a Wedge 28G mouthpiece for this instrument.
+Dr. Baker uses a Laskey 28G mouthpiece for this instrument.

 Adams Solo Bass Tuba

 Adams purchased most of Hirsbrunner's tools, mandrels, and designs before the company went out of business in the early 2000s, and they have been producing hand-made instruments one a time.
 This particular F tuba is extremely responsive with a clear, compact sound that makes it versatile enough for practically any setting.
 Dr. Baker uses a Volare F mouthpiece for this instrument.